 Elgin is a somewhat small city located in the state of Texas.
 With a population of 10,314 people and two constituent neighborhoods, Elgin is the 254th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elgin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Elgin is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Elgin who work in office and administrative support (15.56%), food service (8.28%), and sales jobs (8.10%).
+Overall, Elgin is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Elgin who work in office and administrative support (15.70%), food service (9.49%), and maintenance occupations (7.78%).

 Also of interest is that Elgin has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Elgin in 2018 was $20,024, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $80,096 for a family of four.
+The per capita income in Elgin in 2018 was $20,949, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $83,796 for a family of four.
 However, Elgin contains both very wealthy and poor people as well.

 Elgin is an extremely ethnically-diverse city.
 The people who call Elgin home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Elgin, accounting for 43.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Elgin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elgin include German, English, Irish, African, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Elgin, accounting for 44.86% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Elgin residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Elgin include German, Irish, English, European, and Italian.

 The most common language spoken in Elgin is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Langs. of India.